Jae Sabol

 EXAMPLE OF THE KINDS OF PROJECTS I DO WITH MY SON

-Family time and resources for projects like the one shown below (and throughout his website) are a big part of what I think One Community has to offer people.
+Family time and resources for projects like the one shown below (and throughout its website ) are a big part of what I think One Community has to offer people.
 I spent my whole life working to get to the point that I could be at home as much as possible and be a really hands-on parent with my son.
 Projects like the one below are some of the most fun things I do with him and I think engagement like this between parents and their kids is some of the most important learning and family time.
 I also believe EVERYONE should have the time and resources to do things like this with their children, and too many in today’s world just don’t.

-The One Community open source model for sustainable-living replication, our open source education program, culture of personal growth, fulfilled living model, and community contribution model are all designed to be an improvement upon current living paradigms in support of this and more.
+The One Community open source model for sustainable-living replication , our open source education program , culture of personal growth , fulfilled living model , and community contribution model are all designed to be an improvement upon current living paradigms in support of this and more.
 This is true through providing people with more available time to spend with those they care about most and doing things they enjoy, more options than almost anywhere else for how to spend their time, and True Community support for all of the above.

 Thank you for your interest in our project,